jphp-group-community/tester-ext/README.md

 # How to use?

-1. Add `tester` dependency to `devDeps`.
+1. Add `tester-ext` dependency to `devDeps`.

 ```
 jppm add tester-ext -dev
 ```

-2. Create `tests-ext` directory in root of your package dir.
+2. Create `tests` directory in root of your package dir.
 3. Create your first test class, e.g `tests/SimpleTest.php`:

 ```php